omg-model/omg/docs/running_omg/restarts.md

 ---

+### Initial conditions

-The default option in OMG is to initialise with uniform tracer distributions defined iby global mean concentrations set in `OMG/code/biogeochemistry/initialise_bgc.m`.
+The default option in OMG is to initialise tracers with uniform distributions defined by global mean concentrations set in `OMG/code/biogeochemistry/initialise_bgc.m`.

 ## Initialising OMG from a previous run

-To select a previous OMG run to initialise from, set `gen_pars.OMG_restart_file` to the name of the relevant output directory:
+To alternatively initialise tracers from a previous OMG run, set `gen_pars.OMG_restart_file` to the name of the relevant output directory:

 ```matlab
 [output]=OMG(3000...